remorses/mongoke/docs/configuration.md

 The skema can be provided in 3 different ways:
 - inline as a string using the `skema` field
 - as a file providing the skema_path, the path is resolved relative to the configuration path.
-- as an url using `skema_url`, useful for big projects where the same skema is used for different things and can then be hosted as a github gist to be used to keep in sync all the other services generating the code types for other languages, read more about skema generation capabilities here.
+- as an url using `skema_url`, useful for big projects where the same skema is used for different things and can then be hosted as a github gist to be used to keep in sync all the other services generating the code types for other languages, read more about skema generation capabilities in the [skema](https://github.com/remorses/skema) repository.
 ```
     skema?: Str
     skema_url?: Url
-    skema_path?: Str
+    skema_path?: Str # relative to the configuration dir
 ```

 # Types